aws-samples/cfn101-workshop/workshop/content/50-launching-ec2/400-lab-09-helper-scripts.md

 #### Update the stack
 TODO
-To update the stack and reflect on changes you have done in `UserData` property, the EC2 instance needs to be replaced.
+To update the stack and apply the changes you have done in `UserData` property, the EC2 instance needs to be replaced.

 1. Create `AvailabilityZone` parameter in the template.
 ```yaml